romanhaa/cerebroPrepare/README.md

 # cerebroPrepare

 R package with some helper function that prepare single-cell RNA-seq data stored in a Seurat object for visualization in Cerebro.
+Both Seurat v2 and Seurat v3 are supported.

 ## Installation